 M.F.A., English, University of Massachusetts Amherst

 Science background plus speed.
 I have experience covering science and medicine on three daily newspapers with tight deadlines and have turned some projects around in a day.
-Specialist in RO1 and PO1 grant applications for NIH.
-Recent clients include Harvard, U Michigan Medical School, the Dartmouth biochemistry department, and pharmaceutical companies.
-Currently lead writer at MIT’s Horizon Project.
-Topics have included public health, epidemiology, statistics, pharmaceutical and LED research —you name it.
 Specialist in grant applications for NIH.
+Clients have included Harvard, MIT, University of Michigan Medical School, University of Utah, the Dartmouth biochemistry department, and pharmaceutical companies.
+Recently lead writer at MIT’s Horizon Project.
+I edit public health, epidemiology, statistics, civil engineering, pharmaceutical and LED research—you name it.
+Specialist in grant applications for NIH.
 Also edit nonfiction books for readability, recent clients being Springer and the Brookings Institution Press.
-I do copyediting (commas, etc.) but am best at clarifying a paper marred by murky patches where you know what you wanted to say but didn’t get it quite right.
+I do copyediting (commas, etc.) but am best at reworking a paper marred by murky patches where you know what you wanted to say but didn’st get it quite right.
 Also teach expository writing; an account of the method is here: www.popecenter.org/commentaries/article.html?id=2843#comment-div.